-Tirzepatide (EliLilly) is a dual GIPR/GLP1R agonist that was tested in 579 adults with BMI≥30 or ≥27 kg/m2 and at least one obesity-related complication (excluding diabetes), who achieved ≥5.0% weight reduction after a 12-week intensive lifestyle intervention, randomized (1:1) to Tirzepatide maximum tolerated dose (10 or 15 mg) or placebo once weekly for 72 weeks (SURMOUNT-3 trial, NCT04657016).
+Tirzepatide (EliLilly) is a dual GIPR/GLP1R agonist that was tested in 579 adults with BMI ≥30 or ≥27 kg/m2 and at least one obesity-related complication (excluding diabetes), who achieved ≥5.0% weight reduction after a 12-week intensive lifestyle intervention, randomized (1:1) to Tirzepatide maximum tolerated dose (10 or 15 mg) or placebo once weekly for 72 weeks (SURMOUNT-3 trial, NCT04657016).
 Tirzepatide showed a strong and sustained weight loss (additional weight loss of 21.1% at week 72, which contributed to an average total weight loss of 26.6% from baseline after 84 weeks [Wadden et al., 2023] (Figure 7).
 The most common adverse events with Tirzepatide were gastrointestinal, with most being mild to moderate in severity.
-Based on these phase 3 data, Tirzepatide (MounjaroTM, EliLilly) has been approved by the US- FDA as anti-obesity drug in 2023, and EMA approval is expected in 2024.
+Based on these phase 3 data, Tirzepatide (Mounjaro[TM], EliLilly) has been approved by the US- FDA as anti-obesity drug in 2023.
+In April 2024, EMA approved Tirzepatide (Mounjaro[®]) solution for injection in a multi-dose KwikPen[®] presentation, for weight management in adults with BMI ≥30 kg/m2, or overweight (BMI ≥27 kg/m2 to <30 kg/m2) with at least one weight-related comorbidity, alongside a reduced calorie diet and increased physical activity.